-\odot Covered employer: All employers with one or more employees in Washington, D.C. that also pay unemployment insurance taxes for their employees. °, Employee eligibility requirements: Employees are eligible if they work for a covered employer and spend more than 50% of their work time for that employer in D.C.; or whose employment for the covered employer is based in the District and who regularly spends a substantial amount of their work time for that covered employer in the District and not more than 50% of his or her work in another jurisdiction.
+Covered employer: All employers with one or more employees in Washington, D.C. that also pay unemployment insurance taxes for their employees.
+Employee eligibility requirements: Employees are eligible if they work for a covered employer and spend more than 50% of their work time for that employer in D.C.; or whose employment for the covered employer is based in the District and who regularly spends a substantial amount of their work time for that covered employer in the District and not more than 50% of his or her work in another jurisdiction.
 Reason for leave: Eligible employees will be entitled to paid leave for the birth or placement of a child into the household, to care for a family member with a serious health condition, for an employee's own serious health condition, and for prenatal care.
-Benefit duration: Eligible employees are entitled to be paid for up to the following: Bonding/parental leave: 12 weeks; Family leave to care for a family member with a serious health condition: 12 weeks; Medical leave for employee's own serious health condition: 12 weeks; and Prenatal leave: 2 weeks Combined Leave Benefits: An employee may not take more than 12 weeks total of PFL in a 52-week period, unless the individual takes both prenatal leave (up to 2 weeks) and parental bonding leave (up to 12 weeks) for a total of 14 weeks of combined leave. Ō Waiting period: 7 calendar days.
-20 Benefit amount: Weekly benefit amounts are determined on a sliding scale based on the employee's income, up to 90% of weekly pay with a cap of \$1,153 per week. ক্ট Funding mechanism: The program is funded entirely by employers.
+Benefit duration: Eligible employees are entitled to be paid for up to the following: • Bonding/parental leave: 12 weeks; • Family leave to care for a family member with a serious health condition: 12 weeks; • Medical leave for employee's own serious health condition: 12 weeks; and • Prenatal leave: 2 weeks Combined Leave Benefits: An employee may not take more than 12 weeks total of PFL in a 52-week period, unless the individual takes both prenatal leave (up to 2 weeks) and parental bonding leave (up to 12 weeks) for a total of 14 weeks of combined leave.
+Waiting period: 7 calendar days.
+Benefit amount: Weekly benefit amounts are determined on a sliding scale based on the employee's income, up to 90% of weekly pay with a cap of \$1,153 per week.
+Funding mechanism: The program is funded entirely by employers.
 Effective July 1, 2024, the contribution rate is 0.75% of worker wages.
 No employee contribution is allowed.
 Job protection: None.
-However, another leave that provides job protection, such as FMLA or DC FMLA, may run concurrently with DC PFML. - Private Plan option: There is no private option for the program.
+However, another leave that provides job protection, such as FMLA or DC FMLA, may run concurrently with DC PFML.
+Private Plan option: There is no private option for the program.
 The PFML program is administered by the Office of Paid Family Leave (OPFL) within the Department of Employment Services (DOES).
 Eligible employees apply for PFML benefits, receive their eligibility determinations, and benefit awards from OPFL.
 NOTE: D.C. does not permit short-term disability policies to take an offset for DC PFL benefits.
-Important dates July 31, 2025: Deadline for quarterly filing employers to submit Q2 (April 1 - June 30, 2025) contributions to the district.
-October 31, 2025: Deadline for quarterly filing employers to submit Q3 (July 1 - September 30, 2025) contributions.
-January 31, 2026: Deadline for quarterly filing employers to submit Q4 (October 1 - December 31, 2025) contributions. € Resources https://dcpaidfamilyleave.dc.gov/
+Important dates April 30, 2025: Deadline for employers to submit Q1 (January 1 - March 31, 2025) contributions to the district.
+Resources https://dcpaidfamilyleave.dc.gov/